abh1mishra/MTS-Shell/README.md

-## This is a shell to a text processing system.
+#### This is a shell to a text processing system.
 AAH maintains several text buffers, and would be able to accept/execute commands from the user to modify the contents of these buffers.
+#### Run Make and then textproc executable